15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 10 Virginia 20 Colorado 30 Michigan 40 Tennessee 50 Mississippi

-Source: U.S. Census Bureau
+Source: US Census Bureau

-Happiness Indicator #6: Your Home
+Happiness indicator #6: Home

 In many states, homeownership rates are low because renting is extremely popular.
-However, some states with low homeownership rates also have a high rental vacancies, which may indicate gradual depopulation, as more people “up sticks” and move out of state for work or other reasons.
+However, some states with low homeownership rates also have a high rental vacancies, which may indicate gradual depopulation as more people “up sticks” and move out of state for work or other reasons.

-Happiness Indicator #6: Your Home
+Happiness Indicator #6: Home

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile